 Other factors such as your age, the position of the tooth and the shape of your mouth influence whether Porter Dental Health Clinic recommends wisdom tooth removal.

 Wisdom tooth removal is performed on an outpatient basis so you can go home the same day.

-To begin, Dr. Porter administers local anesthesia to completely numb the extraction site.
+To begin, Dr. Porter or Dr. Warren administers local anesthesia to completely numb the extraction site.
 You should not feel any pain during the procedure.
 You may also receive sedation medication to put you into a more relaxed and comfortable state.
 The medication will leave you with little to no memory of your procedure.

 Tooth Extraction Recovery

 Porter Dental Health Clinic provides complete aftercare instructions including guidelines for managing pain, bleeding, swelling, bruising and any other aftereffects.
 You can resume most of your normal activities the day after treatment, as long as you avoid any strenuous activities for approximately one week.
 You should eat a soft-foods-only diet for about 24 hours after your procedure.